d-eathrow/anonymousland/_items/Another guide.md

 Very useful to have a physical device.
 Something like this is recommended to have a backup clone and stored in a safe location such as a safe.

-- Faraday Pouch - This will block all radio waves and signals, which can ensure that absolutely connectionn is traveling out of your devices.
+- Faraday Pouch - [Wiki](https://wikiless.northboot.xyz/wiki/Faraday_cage) This will block all radio waves and signals, which can ensure that absolutely connectionn is traveling out of your devices.
 It completely air-gaps the device.
+It's best to actually test this before you will need to actually use this.
+Connect to a bluetooth speaker while playing music, put the device into the bag and wait to see after the buffer for the music to stop.
+If the music does not ever stop, this means that the bag does not work properly and should not be used.

 <br>

+## Footnotes

+---